W-Floyd/Angl-Resource-Pack/README.md

 If you cancel a partial render, there will be an initial delay as the xml catalogue is parsed.
 Will see if I can do anything about that.

 Sizes 1024px and above are known not to be loaded in Minecraft, and so 512px is the largest default size.
-4096px is the largest size I have sucessfully processed (over 15 minutes), as 8192px segfaults when I run out of memory (16gb RAM + 4gb swap).
+4096px is the largest size I have sucessfully processed (a bit over 14 minutes), as 8192px segfaults when I run out of memory (16gb RAM + 4gb swap).

 ***